MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 ## Changes to storage policies for unlicensed OneDrive accounts

 > [!IMPORTANT]
-> Beginning [DATE], OneDrive user accounts that have been unlicensed for more than 90 days will enter a frozen state where the data is inaccessible and blocked from read and/or write access.
+> Beginning August 1, 2025, OneDrive user accounts that have been unlicensed for more than 90 days will enter a frozen state where the data is inaccessible and blocked from read and/or write access.
 However, the data will not be deleted.

 ## Prerequisites